 Complain about your manager to your co-worker, then feel too discouraged to push the idea any further?
 Hold a personal grudge against the manager for longer than necessary?
 Or brush off your ego and get back to work?

-When you try to implement change in an association that is set in its ways, a “no” often means “not right now.”
+When you try to implement change in an association set in its ways, a “no” often means “not right now.”
 The best results come from being open to criticism of your ideas.
 We must all accept our own fallibility.
-Nobody is right 100% per cent of the time, and that’s okay!
-My advice is to take your idea, sharpen it, and bring it back to the table with more information.
+Nobody is right 100 percent of the time, and that’s okay!
+Take your idea, sharpen it and bring it back to the table with more information.

-Even if no one offers feedback to you on a plate, use your initiative to weed it out of them.
-My favourite question is “why?”.
-Asking it makes me feel like a four-year-old, but it reaps results.
+Even if no one offers feedback to you on a plate, use your initiative to weed it out.
+My favourite question is “why?”
+Asking it makes me feel like a 4-year-old, but it reaps results.

 “That’s not how we do things here.”